Lords of the Fallen Best Class: Stats, Comparison & Tips

 Lords-of-the-Fallen-Best-Class

-Lords of the Fallen Best Class (Image Taken By Me)
+Best Class In-Game (Image Taken By Me)

 I personally think Hallowed Knight is the best class you can select due to its gear and stats allocation.
 You can select any you want, but I had the best experience with Hallowed Knight.
 While I liked the gameplay of Exiled Stalker the most, along with the appearance, I still think Hallowed Knight is best.
 At first, I simply wielded the Hallowed sword in both hands and destroyed a bunch of mobs.